orppst/guide/docs/Observer/Justifications/index.md

+Last updated **2025-10-24** Polaris _beta_ version.

 ## Filling out Justifications

 In Polaris there are two **Justification** "flavours": **Scientific** and **Technical**.

 Both **Justifications** are to be provided as LaTex text strings.
-That is, text decorated with the usual LaTex commands for figures, tables, and citations (or whatever else you wish to put in your document)
+That is, text decorated with the usual LaTex commands for figures, tables, and citations (or whatever else you want to insert into your document).

+In the current version of Polaris you must manually save (urgh!) your **Justification** texts.
+We recommend creating and editing the texts elsewhere then copy-paste them into Polaris.
+In future versions of Polaris we will make the Justifications a "save as you type" service.

 These texts will be inserted into the following "main.tex" file under the relevant section headings: